[QODBC-ALL] Using QuickBooks Data with Microsoft Access 2010(Linked Tables) 32-bit

 Select the "Yes, Always" option, and then click "Done" in the next window:

 Once the connection is built, Access will return a list of available tables in the Select Tables window.
-Please, select the tables you want to extract.
-Multiple Selection is available.
+Please select the tables you want to extract.
+Multiple Selections are available.

 After the Linking table is successful, you will see linked tables been created in your MS Access file under "Tables":